atlas-php/assets/docs/PRD/Atlas-Assets.md

 # Atlas Assets

-Atlas Assets is a lightweight, unified system for storing and retrieving files in Laravel.
-It provides a single Asset model, a simple API, and flexible path resolution—all while remaining completely storage‑agnostic.
+Atlas Assets provides a unified, storage‑agnostic system for handling all uploaded files in Laravel.
+It standardizes how assets are stored, associated with models, retrieved, sorted, and managed—removing the need for repetitive, project‑specific file logic.

 ## Table of Contents
 - [Overview](#overview)